H-SG/aoc_2022_python/README.md

 This wasn't too bad, though the part 1 only solution did feel more elegant, but ultimately the number of loops remained unchanged (even if one loop now only ever goes through one iteration).

 I forgot to do mypy checks for a few days, so a few errors have been fixed, but there is some annoying mypy behaviour I have to sus out and figure what is the best approach...

+## Day 10
+Pseudo assembly and racing the beam!
+This is my JAM.
+My use of pattern matching so far has been pleasingly high.
+I'm truly astounded I had no off by one errors for part 2.